rstudio/demo-co-quarto-report/README.md

 Here are some ways to modify the HTML report:

 -   Swap out the logo located in `images/logo.png` for your own logo.
--   Change the color scheme by changing the [color_palette object](https://github.com/rstudio/demo-co-quarto-report/blob/587c5eb6c543aaf9e7702ec3f0ab6ce2fb77476e/02_body.qmd#L11), defined in `02_body.qmd`.
+-   Change the color scheme of the plots by changing the [color_palette object](https://github.com/rstudio/demo-co-quarto-report/blob/587c5eb6c543aaf9e7702ec3f0ab6ce2fb77476e/02_body.qmd#L11), defined in `02_body.qmd`.
 -   Read in different data in `02_body.qmd`, and create your own plots.
+-   Modify the theme by editing the Quarto extension located in `_extensions/democo`.
+For more information about custom Quarto HTML themes, see [this guide](https://quarto.org/docs/output-formats/html-themes.html).

-To modify the look of the PDF report, edit the Quarto extension located in `_extensions/demopdf`:
+To modify the style of of the PDF report, edit the Quarto extension located in `_extensions/demopdf`:

 -   Again, swap out the logo `logo.png` for your own logo.
 -   Update the [extension color scheme](https://github.com/rstudio/demo-co-quarto-report/blob/587c5eb6c543aaf9e7702ec3f0ab6ce2fb77476e/_extensions/demopdf/demopdf.tex#L15), found in `demopdf.tex`. `light` defines the side panel color and `dark` defines the title and heading font color.